Integrality of Stickelberger elements and the equivariant Tamagawa number conjecture: The non-abelian Brumer-Stark conjecture

 \begin{rem} \bit \item If $G$ is abelian, we have $\mc I(G) = \mc H(G) = \Z G$ and $\om_L = |\mu_L|$.
 Hence it suffices to treat the case $x=z=1$.
 Then \cite[Proposition 1.2, p.~83]{Tate-Stark} states that the condition (\ref{abelian-ersatz}) on the anti-unit $\al$ is equivalent to the assertion that the extension $L(\al^{1/\om_L}) / K$ is abelian. \item As above, we obtain local conjectures for each prime $p$. \item The non-abelian Brumer-Stark conjecture (at $p$) implies the non-abelian Brumer conjecture (at $p$) by \cite[Lemma 2.12]{ich-stark}. \eit \end{rem}

 We now prove the remaining results mentioned in the introduction which are mainly concerned with the above two conjectures.

 \begin{proof}[Proof of Corollary \ref{cor-non-ab-stark}] Theorem \ref{ETNC-minus-II} and \cite[Theorem 5.3]{ich-stark} imply that $L/K$ fulfills the (non-abelian) strong Brumer-Stark property at $p$.
 This in turn implies (ii) by \cite[Proposition 3.8]{ich-stark} and (i) by \cite[Lemma 2.9]{ich-stark}.
-Since the condition $L\hcl \not\subset (L\hcl)^+(\zeta_p)$ forces $\zeta_p \not\in L$, the $p$-part of the roots of unity is trivial and thus cohomologically trivial as $G$-module.
+Since the condition $L\hcl \not\subseteq (L\hcl)^+(\zeta_p)$ forces $\zeta_p \not\in L$, the $p$-part of the roots of unity is trivial and thus cohomologically trivial as $G$-module.
 Therefore Theorem \ref{ETNC-minus-II} and \cite[Theorem 4.1.1]{Burns-derivatives} imply (iii).
 Finally, as already mentioned above, the vanishing of $T\Om(L/K,0)$ is equivalent to the Lifted Root Number Conjecture of Gruenberg, Ritter and Weiss as formulated in \cite{GRW} (cf.~\cite[Theorem 2.3.3]{Burns_equivariantI}).
 Thus Theorem \ref{ETNC-minus-II} also implies (iv). \end{proof}

 \begin{proof}[Proof of Theorem \ref{non-abelian-Stickelberger}] It suffices to prove the Brumer-Stark conjecture at each odd prime $p$.
 We first assume that $p$ is unramified.
-As $L = L\hcl$ in this case, the prime $p$ is not exceptional by Remark \ref{finite-exceptionals}.
+As $L = L\hcl$ in this case, the prime $p$ is non-exceptional by Remark \ref{finite-exceptionals}.
 In particular, $L/\Q$ is almost tame above $p$ and the result follows from Corollary \ref{cor-non-ab-stark} if $\mu$ vanishes.
 If $\mu$ does not vanish (which conjecturally will never be the case) then $p \nmid [L:\Q]$ by assumption.
 Hence the $p$-minus part of the ETNC is equivalent to the $p$-part of the strong Stark conjecture for odd characters which is a theorem by \cite[Corollary 2]{ich-tame}.
 Hence the Brumer-Stark conjecture at $p$ holds by \cite[Theorem 5.2]{ich-stark}.
 Now assume that $p$ ramifies in $L$.
-But since $p$ is the only $p$-adic place of the rationals, we have $S_p \subset S\ram$, and the result follows from \cite[Corollary 4.6]{Nickel-IwasawaStark}. \end{proof}
+Since $p$ is the only $p$-adic place of the rationals, we have $S_p \subseteq S\ram$, and the result follows from \cite[Corollary 4.6]{Nickel-IwasawaStark}, where the identity (\ref{eqn:values-padic-complex}) is implicitly assumed to hold (it is only here, where we have to restrict to monomial extensions). \end{proof}